percona/pxb-docs/docs/binary-tarball.md

 Binary tarballs contain precompiled executable files, libraries, and other dependencies and are compressed `tar` archives.
 Extract the binary tarballs to any path.

-Download the binary tarballs from the `Linux - Generic` section on [Percona Product Downloads](https://www.percona.com/downloads/).
+Download the binary tarballs from the `Linux - Generic` section on [Percona Product Downloads].

 The following example downloads the a tarball: